FaKaWaTH/FK-OS-project/README.md

-## trying to create an operating system
+## Trying to create an operating system

 ### Features